 Breast cancer models overview

 Each model has faced a central challenge to match SEER rates showing the dramatic increase in incidence in 1980s due to the widespread adoption of screening mammography.
-This rapid increase in incidence requires the availability of undiagnosed breast cancers in the models as well accommodations for the phenomenon that breast cancer mortality largely remained stable throughout this period.
-CISNET/DFCI mathematically models a distribution of lead times in the presence of screening, and assumes that any survival gain from screening is a result of a change in the stage distribution because of early diagnosis.
-The MISCAN-Fadia model incorporates the concept of a fatal tumor diameter, where women can be cured if the tumor is diagnosed (clinically or by screening) and treated before it reaches the fatal diameter Screen-detected breast cancers tend to have slower growth rates.
+This rapid increase in incidence requires the availability of undiagnosed breast cancers in the models as well as accommodations for the phenomenon that breast cancer mortality largely remained stable throughout this period.
+CISNET-DFCI mathematically models a distribution of lead times in the presence of screening, and assumes that any survival gain from screening is a result of a change in the stage distribution because of early diagnosis.
+The MISCAN-Fadia model incorporates the concept of a fatal tumor diameter, where a woman can only be cured if her tumor is diagnosed (clinically or by screening) and treated before it reaches its unique fatal diameter.
+Screen-detected breast cancers tend to have slower growth rates.
 The Spectrum/G-E and BCOS models also incorporate the feature that screening preferentially detects slower growing tumors, but survival is determined through the assigned stage of cancer as a function of tumor size, so that there is no survival benefit beyond the stage shift attributable to screening.
-Conversely, the STEM model assigns a benefit beyond stage shift so that screening not only can detect a tumor in an earlier stage than in the absence of screening, but an additional survival benefit of screening is implemented.
-The UWBCS model assigns a fraction of breast cancers, identified through calibration, with the traits of a tumor with “limited malignant potential”, such that these tumors never lead to death if left untreated.
+Conversely, the Bayesian Simulation Model assigns a benefit beyond stage shift so that screening not only can detect a tumor in an earlier stage than in the absence of screening, but an additional survival benefit of screening is implemented.
+The UWBCS model assigns a fraction of breast cancers, identified through calibration, with the traits of a tumor with “limited malignant potential,” such that these tumors never lead to death if left untreated.
 The MISCAN-Fadia and Spectrum/G-E models similarly assume that a portion of in situ tumors are non-progressive and do not result in death.
-Models also differ by whether treatment affects the hazard for death from breast cancer (CISNET/DFCI, Spectrum/G-E, STEM and BCOS) or results in a cure for some fraction of breast cancer cases (MISCAN-Fadia and UWBCS).
+Models also differ by whether treatment affects the hazard for death from breast cancer (CISNET-DFCI, Spectrum/G-E, Bayesian Simulation Model, and BCOS) or results in a cure for some fraction of breast cancer cases (MISCAN-Fadia and UWBCS).